There's nothing like the sight of a peacefully sleeping baby. But as many new parents can tell you, it's a sight they don't see nearly often enough.

 Your baby is now capable of doing a lot more to settle himself to sleep.
 It's time to set up a pattern of putting him to sleep that will work for him during the night and at naps.
 Routine is very important to your 4-month-old, so try to make sure things like naps and bedtime happen at pretty much the same time and in the same way every day.
 You don't have to be rigid, just as consistent as possible.

 Tip: Your baby will now roll a bit and will probably move around his crib.
-Consider a blanket sleeper, or he'll often end up outside of his covers and wake up cold.
+Consider a blanket sleeper.
 Check the label to be sure it's flame retardant.

 Everyone's sleep patterns are different, and the same goes for your 6-month-old.
 Special circumstances such as sickness or sleeping in a strange bed at Grandma's could affect your baby's pattern; otherwise, her sleeping patterns are settling down.